Fresno Pacific Sunbirds: NCAA

 On July 11, 2011, Fresno Pacific along with fellow conference mates, Azusa Pacific and Point Loma Nazarene, learned that their application for NCAA membership had been approved.
 The 2011–2012 athletic season marked the final one in GSAC and NAIA competition for the Sunbirds.
 The 2012–2013 season marked the beginning of Pacific West Conference play for FPU.
 The Sunbirds experienced immediate success, finishing second in the 14-team league in men's soccer, women's volleyball, men's basketball and men's tennis.
 The women's volleyball team cracked the NCAA Division II top 10, the only transitioning school to do so in any sport.

-On January 13, 2014, Fresno Pacific named Leslie Schuemann its Director of Athletics.
+On January 13, 2014, Fresno Pacific named Leslie Schuemann its director of athletics.
 Schuemann was the former director of academic and membership affairs at the NCAA and was instrumental in the formation of the NCAA Division II membership process.

+On June 12, 2025, Fresno Pacific announced they would depart the Pacific West Conference on July 1, 2026 and join the California Collegiate Athletic Association.

 Varsity teams

 Fresno Pacific competes in 17 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, soccer, swimming, tennis, track & field and water polo; while women's sports include basketball, cheerleading, cross country, soccer, swimming, tennis, track & field, volleyball and water polo.